Mondotosz/Mondotosz/README.md

 ## About me

-I finished my apprenticeship successfully in summer 2023 and will start working on a higher degree at HEIG-VD.
+I finished my apprenticeship successfully in summer 2023 and I'm currently studying at HEIG-VD.

 ## Stats